EpicLaunchX/docs/docs/features.md

 > Please see, [How it works?](./how-it-works.md) for more details on the features above.

 - At EpicLaunchX, Tasks are part of Launches and Launches are part of the Projects.
-You can think about Launches as special type of Sprints.
+You can think about Launches as a special type of Sprints.

+- Dashboard the main statistics and projects page.

+- Leaderboard where you can see other engineers progress.